In 2018 we are introducing BJGT membership – click for details.

 Order of Merit

-Qualification for the Grand Final will be based on a player’s position in the Order of Merit following the final event.
+Qualification for the Tour Championship will be based on a player’s position on the Order of Merit following the tour event on Sunday 30th September.

-The table below show the points system in place.
+The table shows the points system in place.

-In a field of 20 players, the winner would receive 30 points plus 19 for the number of players they beat, giving an event total of 49 points.
+In a field of 20 players, the winner would receive 30 points plus 20 bonus points (the number of players they beat), giving an event total of 50 points.

-The runner up would receive 25 points plus 18, total 43.
+The runner up would receive 25 points plus 19 bonus points, giving a total 44.

-The system is designed to enhance the players experience playing on the BJGT but please be aware this is a first trial run so please bear with us if there are any teething problems.
+The system is designed to enhance the players experience playing on the BJGT, but please be aware this is still being trialled, so please bear with us if there are any problems.

-Each group will have one handheld device for entering their groups score after each hole, this should done by an adult in each group, and viewing the leaderboard should only be done when it doesn't cause any delay.
+Each group will have one handheld device for entering their players’ scores after each hole; this should be done by an adult in each group, and viewing the leaderboard should only be done when it doesn’t cause any delay.

 Please Note: This system does not replace your scorecard!